-The Base Package for Red Hat OpenShift Dedicated consists of a minimum 5 master/infrastructure nodes configured for high availability, 4 application nodes (m4.xlarge - each with 4vCPU and 16GB memory), and 100GB of high speed SSD persistent storage.
+The Base Package for Red Hat OpenShift Dedicated consists of a minimum 5 master/infrastructure nodes configured for high availability, 4 application nodes - each with 4vCPU and 16GB memory, and 100GB of high speed SSD persistent storage.
 Each application node includes 12TB of network I/O per year for your cluster for a total of 48TB (4 x 12TB) in the Base Package.

 Red Hat OpenShift Dedicated uses the same code base as Red Hat OpenShift Container Platform.
 Red Hat OpenShift Dedicated is hosted in the public cloud and managed by Red Hat.
-An Red Hat OpenShift Container Platform subscription entitles you to host and manage the software on your own infrastructure.
+A Red Hat OpenShift Container Platform subscription entitles you to host and manage the software on your own infrastructure.

 Red Hat OpenShift Dedicated can be purchased by contacting your Red Hat account manager.
 If you do not yet have an account manager, please complete this form and someone from our sales team will contact you.

 Yes, Red Hat OpenShift Dedicated is available for purchase in all countries where Red Hat does business.